mideind/GreynirServer/README.md

 [![Greynir parse tree](https://raw.githubusercontent.com/vthorsteinsson/Reynir/master/static/GreynirTreeExampleSmall.png)](https://raw.githubusercontent.com/vthorsteinsson/Reynir/master/static/GreynirTreeExample.png)

+*A parse tree as displayed by Reynir.
+Nouns and noun phrases are blue, verbs and verb phrases are red, adjectives are green, prepositional and adverbial phrases are grey, etc.*

 Reynir is most effective for text that is objective and factual, i.e. has a relatively high ratio of concrete concepts such as numbers, amounts, dates, person and entity names, etc.